Altius/hotspot2/README.md

 Hotspots are called for an input alignment file in BAM format via a set of scripts that are each executed by the `hotspot2.sh` script.
 This script also executes two programs that need to be compiled or "made" on the computer where hotspot2.sh will run.
-To make these programs (hotspot2_part1 and hotspot2_part2), simply type the command `make` from within the hotspot2 directory.
-(This will create the programs hotspot2_part1 and hotspot2_part2 in the subdirectory named "bin.")
+To make these programs, and two others that are optionally run by the `density-peaks.bash` script, simply type the command `make` from within the hotspot2 directory.
+(This will place the programs in the subdirectory named "bin.")

-Note:  After the programs hotspot2_part1 and hotspot2_part2 are made, they must be added to the user's PATH.
+Note:  After the programs are made, their location (subdirectory "bin") must be added to the user's PATH.

-Once the hotspot2 program has been compiled and the center sites file has been created by running `extractCenterSites.sh`, `hotspot2.sh` will be ready to run.
+Once the hotspot2 programs have been compiled and the center sites file has been created by running `extractCenterSites.sh`, `hotspot2.sh` will be ready to run.
 To see the usage information for this script, including descriptions of its various parameters and their default settings, type